 The Basics: A Quick Summary of the Study

 In the study, Virginia Tech Transportation Institute researchers utilized GPS, lane trackers, cameras and additional gadgetry to measure changes in both speed and acceleration while mobile devices were in use.
 Video cameras were used to track driver eye movements to ascertain when eyes were on the road and when they were not.

-Two very different demographics were involved in the research: motorists averaging 20-years of driving experience and drivers 16-17 years of age.
-Investigations into the impact of smart phone and other mobile device usage by motorists is of particular interest given the popularity of such devices with younger drivers and the much higher incidence of accidents in that demographic.
-Specifically, drivers 20-years of age and younger constitute six percent of all American drivers, yet they are responsible for 10 percent of all traffic fatalities.
+Two very different demographics were involved in the research: motorists averaging 20 years of driving experience and drivers 16-17 years of age.
+Investigations into the impact of smartphone and other mobile device usage by motorists are of particular interest given the popularity of such devices with younger drivers and the much higher incidence of accidents in that demographic.
+Specifically, drivers 20 years of age and younger constitute six percent of all American drivers, yet they are responsible for 10 percent of all traffic fatalities.
 They also account for 14 percent of all accidents reported to law enforcement.

 Researchers did find that manually dialing a phone, texting, or merely reaching for a cell phone all increased the odds of having near-misses or actual crashes.
-The Virginia Tech study did not establish a clear correlation between accidents and near-misses with speaking on a mobile phone, although researchers did not distinguish between handheld and hands-free usage.
+The Virginia Tech study did not establish a clear correlation between car accidents and near-misses with speaking on a mobile phone, and additionally, researchers did not distinguish between handheld and hands-free usage.